RocketChat/docs-old/quick-start/installing-and-updating/paas-deployments/ibm-cloud.md

 After creation is finished, select `Create service` from the App Details tab, select Databases from the list of services, and Databases for MongoDB.

-Configure MongoDB to enable oplog tailing and intiate a replicaset.
+Configure MongoDB to enable oplog tailing and initiate a replicaset.

 All remaining steps will be preformed at the command line.